TymeFly/eel/README.md

 In this example the type of the data in the Result object is checked and then read using an appropriate getter method.

-If the data type does not match the type returned by the getter method, then the Result object will try to convert the data to the required type.
+If the data does not match the type expected by the getter method, then the Result object will try to convert the data to the required type.
 As all data can be represented as text it will always be possible read the result using `asText()`.
 The rules for converting values are described below.